nholdsworth/Liri_Node_App/README.md

 There are four phrases that LIRI understands and they must be typed exactly as they are shown below:

-    1. spotify-this-song 'name of song here'
+    1. node liri.js spotify-this-song 'name of song here'
-    2. concert-this 'name of band or artist here'
+    2. node liri.js concert-this 'name of band or artist here'
-    3. movie-this 'name of movie here'
+    3. node liri.js movie-this 'name of movie here'
-    4. do-what-it-says
+    4. node liri.js do-what-it-says

 The first command will take the name of a song and search spotify and return the name of the artist, the name of the song, a link to a thirty second spotify preview of the track and the album that the song can be found on.